orbartal/docker-tester-spring-redis/README.md

 Install maven, on any OS, using [baeldung](https://www.baeldung.com/install-maven-on-windows-linux-mac) guide.

-In the terminal (or cmd) cd into dir "..\docker-tester-spring-sql\backend" and run:
+In the terminal (or cmd) cd into dir "..\docker-tester-spring-redis\backend" and run:

 mvn clean install